fogfish/fogfish.github.io/tech/languages/languages.md

 [Errors are values](https://blog.golang.org/errors-are-values) - Error handling in Go is different than other functional programming.
 Usually Either monad helps a lot.
 Go programmers miss a fundamental point about errors: Errors are values.
 The article shows a few patterns on error handling with Go.

+[Why doesn't Go have variance in its type system?](https://blog.merovius.de/2018/06/03/why-doesnt-go-have-variance-in.html) - It explain what co-, contra- and invariance are and what the implications for Go's type system would be.
+In particular, why it's impossible to have variance in slices.